 Clear the Entryway

-The entryway is a high-traffic area that’s also the first view of your home for guests.
-Keep it clutter-free by moving coats, bags, and shoes to a hall closet.
+The entryway is a high-traffic area that’s also your guests’ first impression of your home, so make sure it is welcoming and functional.
+Keep entryways clutter-free by moving coats, bags, and shoes to the hall closet.
 Don’t have closet space available?
-Organize your entryway or mudroom with wall-mounted coat racks, storage cubbies for shoes, and a storage bench for guests to set purses or bags down.
+Organize your entryway or mudroom with wall-mounted coat racks, storage cubbies for shoes, and a storage bench for guests to set purses, keys, or bags down on.

 Rearrange Furniture

-If you’re planning on a large number of guests attending your holiday party, rearranging the furniture will help maximize your space.
-Move tables out to the edges of the room and place folding chairs, covered storage benches, or ottomans in seating groups so people can mingle.
-Pushing bulky furniture against the wall or out of the room completely is another effective way to create more room for guests.
+If you’re planning on a large number of guests attending your holiday party, rearranging the furniture can help maximize your space.
+Move tables out to the edges of the room, and place folding chairs, covered storage benches, or ottomans in seating groups, so people can mingle.
+Pushing bulky furniture against the wall or out of the room completely is another effective way to create more room for family and holiday guests.
+And if you don’t have enough room at your main dining table, make sure to leave enough room for extra folding tables so your guests have places to sit when eating.

 Prepare the Menu Early

-Prepping items for your holiday menu early will not only eliminate stress, but it will also keep you out of the kitchen and enjoying your party.
-Plan the menu a few weeks in advance so you know exactly what ingredients you will need.
-Items like spinach dip, gravy, casseroles, and cakes can be prepared months ahead of time and kept in the freezer.
-Simply reheat dishes the day of your holiday party and enjoy!
+Prepping items for your holiday menu early will not only reduce stress, but it can also keep you out of the kitchen, so you can enjoy your party.
+When planning the menu, start buying ingredients early, and ask your guests ahead of time if they have any dietary restrictions so everyone has something to eat.
+Many side dishes, appetizers, and desserts can be prepared ahead of time and kept in the freezer.
+Simply reheat these dishes the day of your holiday party, and enjoy!

 Mix a Festive Drink

-A few days before your holiday party, choose a fun drink to mix for your guests.
-Add a punch bowl of sparkling pomegranate punch or Vino Francesca sangria to a table with glasses.
-Or pre-mix a large batch of refreshing Paloma cocktails in a pitcher that guests can pour at their leisure.
+A few days before your party, choose a fun holiday drink to mix for your guests.
+Add a bowl of sparkling pomegranate punch or holiday-themed sangria to a table with glasses.
+Or pre-mix a large batch of refreshing Paloma holiday cocktails in a pitcher that party guests can pour at their leisure.
+For non-alcoholic options, make fun mocktails like a holiday punch or provide seasonal drinks like mulled apple cider and hot chocolate.

 Create a Drink Station

-Keeping the beverage area separate from the dining area will help cut down on clutter and traffic.
-Set up a table or bar cart with alcoholic and non-alcoholic beverages (like sodas, juices, or punch) and include glassware, an ice bucket, and napkins for guests to utilize.
-For easy cleanup and protection from sticky spills, lay down a roll of butcher paper on surfaces.
+Keeping the beverage area separate from the dining area will cut down on clutter and traffic during your holiday get-together.
+At your drink station, include drink pitchers, glassware, an ice bucket, and holiday napkins for guests to use.
+For easy cleanup and protection from sticky spills, lay down a spill-proof tablecloth or a roll of butcher paper on surfaces.
+Make sure to also place a trash can nearby so guests can easily dispose of cups and napkins.

 Have Snacks Handy

-Keeping snacks readily available throughout your home is a good way to ensure guests never go hungry between meals!
-Place a few bowls filled with candy, flavored popcorn, or maple glazed nuts in your living room, or set out a meat and cheese plate with veggies in the kitchen.
+Keeping holiday snacks readily available throughout your home is a good way to ensure guests never go hungry between meals!
+Place a few bowls in the living room filled with candy, flavored popcorn, or maple-glazed nuts, or create a holiday charcuterie board to set down on the kitchen counter.
+It may also be a good idea to have a fruits and vegetables tray available for guests to munch on.

 Set the Table Early

-A beautiful table arrangement sets the mood for your holiday party!
-Prepare the table early to save time when guests arrive.
-Choose matching placemats and napkins, add dinnerware, and don’t forget a centerpiece!
-A simple glass bowl with ornaments, candles, or decorative gourds can sit for days, eliminating holiday preparation stress.
+A beautiful table arrangement sets a festive mood for your holiday gathering!
+For your holiday table setting, choose matching placemats and napkins, add dinnerware, and don’t forget a centerpiece!
+Fill a simple glass bowl with festive ornaments, greens, and pinecones, or decorative gourds, or place a garland down the center of the table.
+Pick items that can sit on your table ahead of time, reducing holiday preparation stress on the day of the event.

-If you’re hosting a large dinner party, add place cards to your holiday table!
-Not only will they give your table setting a little holiday flair, but they’ll also make it easy for your guests to find their seat at the table.
-These adorable DIY holiday place cards can match with any holiday decor!
+If you’re hosting a large dinner party, add name cards to your holiday table!
+Not only will place cards give your holiday tablescape a little festive flair, but they also make it easy for guests to find their seats or as a little party memento for guests to take home.
+You can make DIY holiday seating cards to match any party theme, whether you stick with a simple paper place card or dress them up with faux greenery.

 Designate a Playroom for Kids

-Will there be kids at your holiday get-together?
-Keep them entertained between meals and activities by creating a makeshift playroom in a family room, basement, or flex space.
-Create a coloring station at a folding table, set up a TV with video games or kid-friendly holiday movies, or put out a few books and toys in easy-to-reach bins.
-If you don’t already have age-appropriate toys, you can always ask your guests to bring a few items that their kids can play with during the party.
+Inviting families to your holiday party?
+Keep the kids entertained by creating a makeshift playroom in the basement with things to do, like a coloring station at a folding table, putting holiday movies on TV, or leaving out a few toys in easy-to-reach bins.
+If you don’t have any age-appropriate toys, ask your holiday guests to bring a few items for their kids.
+You can also create a kids’ table full of kid-friendly food and drinks.

 Looking for a temporary place to store furniture and other items while hosting holiday guests?
 Extra Space Storage has easily accessible storage facilities throughout the nation.
 Find a storage unit near you!